The Bankrate promise

 7. Gather the necessary information

 Before you apply, make sure you know all of the information you’ll need for your application.
-This will help the process to go more smoothly, and you’ll have a better idea of your chances of approval.
+Early access to this information will help the process to go more smoothly, and you’ll have a better idea of your chances of approval.

 Here is some of the information you should know beforehand: